-Today’s political climate makes this time of year even more valuable; we all desperately need to hear Winter’s message of kindness and to act upon it.
+The stress in the world today makes this time of year even more valuable; we all desperately need to hear Winter’s message of kindness and to act upon it.
 I have realized that patience with an elderly person in the checkout line, a kind word for the young sales clerk, a warm smile for a stranger…each of these costs me nothing and yet could be of great value to the recipient.

-I love the holidays; I am excited for December to arrive so that I can decorate the house, trim the tree, bake warm cookies laced with warm, wintry spices, listen to favorite carols, and wrap packages for gift-giving.
+I love the holidays; I am excited for December to arrive so that I can decorate the house, trim the tree, bake warm cookies laced with fragrant wintry spices, listen to favorite carols, and wrap packages for gift-giving.
 In my mind, the Winter holidays reflect what our Earth is telling us; it is time to slow down and stay warm.
 I love long Winter nights when I can snuggle in front of a fire, eat a big bowl of soup with crusty homemade bread, and sip hot cocoa or warm wassail.
-I like to get busy baking cookies and smelling the pungent spices of clove, cinnamon, nutmeg, and allspice.
-Indeed, Yes,I love the holiday season!
+I am always eager to get busy baking those cookies and smelling the pungent spices of clove, cinnamon, nutmeg, and allspice.
+Indeed, yes,I love the holiday season!

 Sitting by the fire staring at the flickering flames is the perfect time for me to focus on how my life fits into the Universe.
 It is a time of reflection, self-examination, and goal setting.
 How can my life make the world a gentler place for the people with whom I come in contact?
 What can I do to improve the person I see looking back at me in the mirror each morning?
-How can I keep my focus on the true meaning of Christmas?
+How can I keep my focus on the true meaning of these Winter holidays?

 Guess what?
 That is what we all want.
-Your husband, wife, sister, parent, and the young person at the checkout all want a moment of your undivided attention.
-And that is really all it takes for them to feel valued.
+Your husband, wife, sister, parent, and even the young person at the checkout all want a moment of your undivided attention.
+Actually, that is really all it takes for them to feel valued.
 I have learned that simple things make people feel valued: making eye contact, smiling, listening, and replying.
 All free!